Ginza Food Guide: 20 Best Restaurants in Ginza, Tokyo (Updated 2025)

 8. Gyuan

-Gyuan (牛庵) is a long-established Japanese style steakhouse located in Ginza area, which has been providing high-quality wagyu dishes and excellent service for over 30 years.
+Gyuan (牛庵) is a long-established Japanese style steakhouse that has been providing high-quality wagyu dishes and excellent service for over 30 years.
+It’s a true hidden gem in Ginza, tucked away from the bustling streets where you can enjoy top-notch quality and service without the crowds.
 You can enjoy a range of wagyu meat dishes at Gyuan such as steak, shabu shabu, sukiyaki and hamburg steak.
 The Kobe Beef served at Gyuan is all A5 rank.
-If you want to enjoy wagyu beef but think it’s too expensive to afford, you should definitely visit Gyuan in lunch time as they serve delicious lunch meals using wagyu beef with surprisingly affordable price starting from 1,000 yen!
+If you want to enjoy wagyu beef at affordable price in Ginza area, you should definitely visit Gyuan during lunch time as they serve delicious lunch meals with wagyu beef, starting from 1,000 yen!

 9. Sushi no Midori